MicrosoftEdge/MSEdgeExplainers/TSF1/explainer.md

 ## Solution:

 We would like to improve Chromium text input on Windows by adding support for TSF 1.0.
 This would enable text intelligence services and enable input methods, already supported on Windows to Chromium.
-We identified a work in progress [crbug.com/657623](https://bugs.chromium.org/p/chromium/issues/detail?id=657623) and we beleive that the work there is aligned with our proposal.
+We identified a work in progress [crbug.com/657623](https://bugs.chromium.org/p/chromium/issues/detail?id=657623) and we believe that the work there is aligned with our proposal.
 TSF 1.0 is available starting with Windows 7 and should cover most current Windows releases that are still in use.

 ## Alternatives considered: